DemosAI-Foundation/Blog/_tabs/write.md

 order: 5
 ---

-To contribute to **DemosAI-Foundation**, use the button below.
-This will open the GitHub editor in a new tab with a pre-filled template.
+To contribute to **DemosAI-Foundation**, use the button below to open the GitHub editor in a new tab.
+Then, copy the template below and paste it into the editor.

 <div id="submission-box" style="margin: 2rem 0; padding: 40px; border: 2px dashed #666; border-radius: 12px; text-align: center;">
   <a id="gh-link"